jantman/puppet-reviewboard/README.md

 package provider on your OS; they are installed via [puppetlabs-nodejs](https://forge.puppetlabs.com/puppetlabs/nodejs).
 On RedHat derivative systems, this generally means enabling EPEL.

+**Note** the postgresql module needs a functional Augeas provider, which no longer seems to be a safe assumption with any given Puppet installation.

 Usage
 -----